 THIS is The Horticulture Industry Scheme CIC

-Growing opportunities …
+Growing Opportunities …

-Our workforce is made up of returning citizens, people who have experienced homelessness, mental health challenges or addiction.
+Our workforce is made up of returning citizens, people who have experienced homelessness, mental health challenges and/or addiction.
 THIS is dedicated to giving them valuable training and employment opportunities.
-We offer support to our in all the areas that could affect their ability to maintain a job, referring to other organisations if needed.
+We offer support to our workers in all the areas that could affect their ability to maintain a job, referring to other organisations if needed.
 Our friends at the Norfolk School of Gardening deliver Level II qualifications in Practical Horticulture to some of our workforce to develop their skills and knowledge.

 • Housing advice